flosokaks/bylaws/other/python.md

 absent or becomes disabled, the Board of Directors shall choose one Vice Chair to perform the duties and exercise the powers of the Chair.

+#### President.

-*President.* The President shall be the chief representative of the corporation and shall have such other duties and authority as may be conferred by the Board of Directors, subject to the direction of the Board of Directors.
+The President shall be the chief representative of the corporation and shall have such other duties and authority as may be conferred by the Board of Directors, subject to the direction of the Board of Directors.
 If a Chairperson of the Board is not elected, the President shall preside at all meetings of the Board of Directors and members.

+#### Vice President

-*Vice President.* The Vice President, if one is elected, shall, in the absence or disability of the President, perform the duties and exercise the powers of the President.
+The Vice President, if one is elected, shall, in the absence or disability of the President, perform the duties and exercise the powers of the President.
 He or she also shall perform whatever duties and have whatever powers the Board of Directors may from time to time assign him or her.
 If more